nickzoic/nick.zoic.org/art/saturnalia-a-rotating-christmas-tree/index.md

 was to set up.
 There's no need to worry about DHCP addresses or anything like that, the tree just configures itself and listens.
 This ties into my [L2IoT protocol](/art/l2iot-iot-without-ip/) concept as well.

+(Update: after a certain amount of messing about it turns out that you need to provide a keepalive ping every 30 seconds or so to stop the server vagueing out on you.
+It seems odd that the library doesn't do this for you, but thankfully it's easy to set up a timer for this purpose)

 ## Plotting 3D position